mmazzarolo/react-native-modal-datetime-picker/README.md

 | onHide                  | func      | () => null    | Called after the hide animation                                                                 |
 | pickerContainerStyleIOS | style     |               | The style of the picker container (iOS)                                                         |

-👉Please notice that **all the [`@react-native-community/react-native-datetimepicker`](https://github.com/react-native-community/react-native-datetimepicker) props are also supported**!
+👉 Please notice that **all the [`@react-native-community/react-native-datetimepicker`](https://github.com/react-native-community/react-native-datetimepicker) props are also supported**!

 ## Frequently Asked Questions